Mental Illness during the Pandemic: Survey on COVID-19 and Mental Health (SCMH) cycles 1, 2 & 3:

 *A frontline worker was defined as "an individual who has the potential to come in direct contact with COVID-19 by assisting those who have been diagnosed with the virus".
 Examples provided were "police officers, firefighters, paramedics, nurses or doctors."

-Substance use category Responses Positive screen for GAD and/or MDD (%) Did not screen positive for GAD and/or MDD (%)
+Substance use category Positive screen for GAD and/or MDD (%) Did not screen positive for GAD and/or MDD (%)

-Use of cannabis Daily 9.0 4.6
+Daily use of cannabis 9.0 4.6

 * Heavy drinking is defined as 4+ alcoholic drinks for women and 5+ alcoholic drinks for men in one sitting.